-“Ouchie, ouchie, ouchie, rinse, rinse, rinse, quick, quick, quick!” is this your mantra as you’re bathing?
+“Ouchie, ouchie, ouchie, rinse, rinse, rinse, quick, quick, quick!”
+Is this your mantra as you’re bathing?
 Mine too, especially now that I’m of a more mature age!
 But why is that?
-What’s up with the V and sting?
+What’s up with the V and the sting?

 Just as I suspected, it has everything to do with pH.

 - Antibiotics: They kill bad and good bacteria, thus changing the V’s preferred climate.

 - Intercourse: Just another reason to use protection, especially if the beau is new to you as the pH of his sperm may not jive with you.